xmos/xcommon_cmake/doc/quick_start.rst

 Hello World Example
 ^^^^^^^^^^^^^^^^^^^

-This example is a simple "Hello world" application to demonstrate a minimal project using CMake XCommon.
+This example is a simple "Hello world" application to demonstrate a minimal project using XCommon CMake.

 Create the following file structure, with the contents shown below: